pascallaliberte/sharpen.page/_i18n/en/_posts/2019-09-06-hard-struggle-required.md

 ---
 layout: post
-title: "Do I Need to Address a Hard Struggle?"
+title: Do I Need to Address a Hard Struggle?
 categories: jtbd
 author: Pascal Laliberté
 image: 2019-09-06-hard-struggle-required.jpg
+published: true
 ---

 In [this podcast episode of _The Disruptive Voice_, Andrew Glaser shares][clip] this painful story of a product he put together: